 Fast Data Manipulation with data.table

-data.table is R’s fastest way to manipulate tabular data.
-It extends data frames with a concise syntax that handles filtering, selection, and aggregation in fewer keystrokes than base R or dplyr.
-This guide covers the fundamentals and builds toward real-world workflows.
+data.table provides fast data manipulation for tabular data in R. It extends data frames with a concise syntax that handles filtering, selection, and aggregation in fewer keystrokes than base R or dplyr.
+This guide covers the fundamentals and builds toward real-world workflows where speed and memory efficiency matter.

 Why data.table?